NadirZamouche/Passenger-Satisfaction-Optimization-Initiative/README.md

   - Inflight wifi service satisfaction: increased to at least 4 (dissatisfactkon count: 14294 -> 12834).
   - Customer Type: limited to Loyal Customers (dissatisfactkon count: 14294 -> 12704).

-* Here some recommendations to reduce turnover rate:
+* Here some recommendations to reduce dissatisfaction rate:
   - Conduct a detailed analysis to identify and address specific pain points.
   - Improve the overall boarding journey, including pre-boarding and boarding.
   - Maintain the premium in-flight services.